 Pre-workouts are usually taken as drinks, but can also be found in capsules to take with water.

 You should only take as much as is directed on the container: taking extra servings doesn’t mean an extra effective workout.

-Because not everyone works out the same, or has the same goals for their workout, and not every pre-workout supplement is the same...
+Because not everyone works out the same way or has the same goals for their workouts, and not every pre-workout supplement is the same...

 Here’s a look at a few ingredients commonly found in pre-workout products: